AlexSchedel/AlexSchedel-cs284a-writeups/proj3-1/index.md

 # Project 3: Pathtracer 1

+## Overview

+In this project, I implemented various ray tracing algorithms, as well as the datastructures needed to make that algorithm fast and computationally viable.
+I began at a low level by implementing rays themselves, as well as a number of primative techniques for detecting intersections with various types of surfaces.
+Then I implemented a BVH datastructure, to give me a fast way telling wether or not a given ray intersected with a shape.
+From there I had the tools neccessary to start implementing various ray tracing algorithms, including, zero, single, and multibounce illumination, as well as light and hemisphere sampled lighting.
+In the final part of the project, I implemented adaptive sampling in order to further optimizing my ray tracing algorithms.

 ## Part 1: Ray Generation and Scene Intersection

 ### Ray Generation

 Generating a ray consists of taking an `x` and `y` coordinate in world space, transforming them to camera space, and then instantiating the ray variables.

 To accomplish this, I first wrote a helper method `transformToCameraSpace` which takes the `x` and `y` and does the transformation.
 This works by scaling the `x` and `y`, which are initially given as ratios between 0 and 1, to the corresponding size of the camera as indicated in the spec.
 I then construct a `Vector3D` with those two numbers, as well as a `z` which is always set to -1, as that is how far the camera always is from the world `z`.

 After making this transformation, I normalize the vector and create a ray with the `o` set to the provided position, the `d` set to the newly transformed coordinates, and `min_t` and `max_t` set to the front and back clipping planes.